ParthaAIML/ERA_Assignment_5/README.md

 The `model.py` file contains the CNN model designed in a specific architecture.
 It contains a class called `Net` which has the required code for runnig the CNN model.

-The `utils.py` file contains all the utility functions. there are four classes in this file
+The `utils.py` file contains all the utility functions. there are six utility functions in this file

  1. `GetCorrectPredCount`
  2. `train`